 Figure 3.
 Top - current suddenly applied to an electric motor (maroon), cycle detect (black), RMS current (red).
 Bottom - Power, reactive power and apparent power for a dynamic load change.
 Image Credit: HBK

 The black line is a cycle detect.
-When measuring electrical power, it needs to be measured at a minimum on a half-cycle basis.
+When performing electrical testing, it needs to be measured at a minimum on a half-cycle basis.
 Every half-cycle a power calculation is done, which again is unique from that phase lock loop.
 This results in that initial inrush current and this very large reactive power spike.

 Reactive power is in purple and apparent power is in yellow.
 Real power is in black, real power being torque and speed.
 There is a big reactive power spike.
 These are actually very increased losses for that period of inrush.
 There is an increased loss just from starting the machine - this could be a clutch or a transmission clutching in, or acceleration from a stop, or going from one speed to another.